BECKMAN SCHOLARS PROGRAM

 - Selected Beckman Scholars will be announced in late April/early May.

-The Beckman Scholars Program at Georgia State pledges to uphold the principles and values set forth in the Arnold & Mabel Beckman Foundation Diversity, Equity and Inclusion policy.
+The Beckman Scholars Program at Georgia State will uphold the principles and values set forth in the Arnold & Mabel Beckman Foundation Justice, Diversity, Equity and Inclusion policy.

 Read the full policy here.